 Implementing a custom well-designed API can bring various benefits to those who are going to use it.
 A well-tested and bugless solution will ensure high performance and efficient task management.
 A correctly functioning API requires no strict and highly detailed guidelines of how-to-use it.

 The main omissions of many APIs are that they often have little in common with traditional REST semantics.
 Their working principles may be based on overly frequent changes being made, and they also often don’t have proper documentation or do not validate the data they use or expose.
 In API development, there is rarely a place for creativity.
 The solution should do what it is expected to do, and have an intuitive design to facilitate that.
-In the next paragraph, we will consider both technical and semantical aspects that should be implemented in a RESTful API in order to ensure its high performance and stability.
+In the next paragraph, we will consider both technical and semantical aspects that should be implemented in terms of RESTful API best practices to ensure high performance and stability.

 It’s true that proper semantics may not make a customer’s life easier.
 Whatever naming conventions you use in your API, your solution will work the way it should if all other variables match.
 Adopting semantic conventions in your tool will help facilitate the work for those who use it.
 Below, we will list the basic naming principles you should follow to make your customers happy with your solution.
 Nouns Are Preferable, Over Verbs REST-styled code is based on nouns, with verbs being utilized mostly for commands.
 Use nouns to define the path for a particular command, as follows: